 If successful – Implement the system – If unsuccessful – tweak the system and start again from step 5.

-If your rules are working, implement your system start to trade it.
+If your rules are working, implement your system and start to trade it.
 If not, you may need to refine the system.
 The best methods have been refined repeatedly to remove logical errors and improve the percentage of winning trades and the % of the profit per trade.

-Summary: The Results of a Great Stock Trading System
+Summary: A Great Stock Trading System

 Building and running a trading system takes time, a logical mind, and patience.
 Many successful traders have started to make losses because they have deviated from their winning system or strategy through boredom.
 Try not to make the same mistake.